top of page

 Following the initial 6 sessions, a review will be held with the parent(s) and/or family to assess progress and determine next steps.
 We will revisit the parenting approach, evaluate ongoing concerns, and decide on future support or assessment needs.

-B. Child & Family Therapy
+B. Play Therapy

 Initial parent session 1-2 sessions